What is the difference between Domain disk space and Hard disk quota?

 To adjust hard quotas, allow permission "Hard disk quota assignment".
 The parameter can be found in:

-Subscriptions > select a subscription > Customize > Permissions tab
+Subscriptions > example.com > Customize > Permissions tab

 Then go to Subscriptions > select a subscription > Websites & Domains -> Web Hosting Access type the desired value in megabytes into the Hard disk quota box.